coder/docs/guides/customization/node.md

 then
     echo "nvm command not found... attempting to add to your profile via the install script"

-    # Create a .profile file if it doesn’t exist
+    # Create a .bash_profile file if it doesn’t exist
-    touch ~/.profile
+    touch ~/.bash_profile

     # run the install script to add to profile
     $NVM_DIR/install.sh